Hoffa (film): Accolades

-Hoffa earned two Oscar nominations for Cinematography and Makeup, losing to A River Runs Through It and Bram Stoker's Dracula.
-Nicholson's performance sharply divided critics, with the actor receiving both a Golden Globe nomination for Best Actor and a Razzie nomination for Worst Actor.
-DeVito also received a Razzie nomination for Worst Director.
+Hoffa earned two Academy Award nominations for Best Cinematography and Best Makeup, losing to A River Runs Through It and Bram Stoker's Dracula, respectively at the 65th Academy Awards.
+Nicholson's performance sharply divided critics, with the actor receiving nominations for both the Golden Globe Award for Best Actor in a Motion Picture – Drama at the 50th Golden Globes and the Golden Raspberry Award for Worst Actor (for this film and his performance in Man Trouble) at the 13th Golden Raspberry Awards.
+DeVito was also nominated for the Golden Raspberry Award for Worst Director.
 The film was also nominated for the Golden Bear at the 43rd Berlin International Film Festival.

 The film is recognized by American Film Institute in these lists: